looterz/aws-health-check/README.md

 # usage

-1) Specify the port to listen on for incoming HTTP health checks with the `-port` flag.
+1) Specify the endpoint parameters for the server using the `-port` , `-address` and `path` flags.
+Default is `0.0.0.0:27015/health`.
-2) Point the global accelerator health check endpoint group to the server's `/health` endpoint.
+2) Point the global accelerator health check endpoint group to the server's configured endpoint.